-However, your cash value will be reduced by the amount of the loan, and that will both restrict your ability to get future loans, as well as reduce the amount of the benefit (the face value of the policy plus the accumulated cash value) that your beneficiaries will receive upon your death.
+However, your cash value will be reduced by the amount of the loan, and that will both restrict your ability to get future loans, as well as reduce the amount of the benefit (the face value of the policy plus the accumulated cash value) that your beneficiaries will receive upon your death as I said above.

 Just like other loan types, there are risks when you borrow from life insurance policies, even though they are different from the risks that you face on other kinds of loans.